 However, always ensure you pull one hair strand at a time to avoid causing too much pain to the dog.

-- ADVANCED VETERINARY FORMULA Designed to Gently Clean, Deodorize and Dry Your Pets Ears
+- Advanced Formulation Designed to Gently Clean, Deodorize and Dry Your Pets Ears

 Can Baby Powder Treat Canine Heat Rash?